cmfraser/document-samples/jupyter/README.md

-The HTML version of ../document-samples/rev_comp.py generated using Jupyter Notebook.
+Contains the HTML version of ../document-samples/rev_comp.py generated using Jupyter Notebook.